Realestate-Module-Predictions/Real_estate/README.md

 ---
 how much will the currenltly listed units be sold for in the next 6 months to a year.

-Tools
+Communication tool:
 ---
+Zoom,

+Slack

+Tools:
+---
 pandas,

 tensorflow,

 sklearn,

 Python,

 AWS,

 SQL,

 Possgress.

-Supporting Snaps the mock-code
+Supporting Snaps the mock-code:
 ---
 Data Sample: